-- degradation of local water resources.
-The Planning Board may solicit input from the Conservation Commission in making this determination, at its discretion. - 15.2.4 All elements of the Plan must be designed/prepared by a New Hampshire Registered Professional Engineer in accordance with the Design Standards below.
+- 16.1.4 The Planning Board reserves the right to require any development that disturbs less than 10,0005,000 square feet to submit, and then implement, an approved Stormwater Management Plan (complete, as described below, or abbreviated) to prevent degradation of local water resources.
+The Planning Board may solicit input from the Conservation Commission in making this determination, at its discretion. - 16.1.5 All elements of the Plan must be designed/prepared by a New Hampshire Registered Professional Engineer in accordance with the Design Standards below.
 The Plan must contain Parts I and II, below, and be presented in that order.

-Section 15.3 Stormwater Management Plan-Part I
+Section 16.2.
+Stormwater Management Plan-Part I

-15.3.1 Existing Conditions Site Plan
+- 16.2.1 Existing Conditions Site Plan

+- 1. This plan shall show all pre-development:

+- a) surface waterbodies and wetlands

+- b) drainage patterns

+- c) watershed boundaries

+- d) buffer zones

+- e) topographic contours with minimum 2-foot intervals

+- f) scale bar

+- g) north arrow

+- h) title block with project name, applicant's name, and map and parcel number

+- i) designer's stamp and wetland scientist's stamp (if applicable)

+- j) legend

-- 1. This plan shall show all pre-development: - (a) surface waterbodies and wetlands - (b) drainage patterns - (c) watershed boundaries - (d) buffer zones - (e) topographic contours with minimum 2-foot intervals - (f) scale bar - (g) north arrow - (h) title block with project name, applicant's name, and map and parcel number - (i) designer's stamp and wetland scientist's stamp (if applicable) - (j) legend - (k) locus plan - (1) benchmarks, and appropriate notes with datum and other plan references, instructions, and detail descriptions - 2.
-The Existing Conditions Site Plan shall be provided in hard copy (minimum 22-inch by 34-inch) at an appropriate scale in tens of feet per inch (maximum of 100 feet per inch) such that all important site and hydrologic features are easily recognized. - 3.
-Existing buildings, structures, pavement, utilities, and soils information with coding as HSG-A, B, C, or D shall be included on the Existing Conditions Site Plan. - 4.
-High Intensity Soil Survey (HISS) mapping may be required per request of the Planning Board.
+- k) locus plan

+- 1) benchmarks, and appropriate notes with datum and other plan references, instructions, and detail descriptions

+- 2. The Existing Conditions Site Plan shall be provided in hard copy (minimum 22-inch by 34-inch) at an appropriate scale in tens of feet per inch (maximum of 100 feet per inch) such that all important site and hydrologic features are easily recognized.

+- 3. Existing buildings, structures, pavement, utilities, and soils information with coding as HSG-A, B, C, or D shall be included on the Existing Conditions Site Plan.
-15.3.2 Proposed Conditions Site Plan

-- 1. The Plan shall show all proposed post-development temporary and permanent stormwater management system elements and erosion and sediment control BMPs and all important hydrologic features. - 2.
-The Proposed Conditions Site Plan must be at the same scale as the Existing Conditions Site Plan with consistent title block, plan features, and descriptors including but not limited to the following: - (a) Existing and proposed topographic contours (2-foot minimum contour interval; 1-foot contour intervals may be required for sites with limited relief and/or where proposed stormwater outfalls are located adjacent to buffer zones)

-- (b) Proposed areas of disturbance with total area of disturbance clearly labeled in square feet - (c) Existing and proposed buildings and structures - (d) Stormwater discharge locations keyed to drainage analyses - (e) Wells and sanitary protective radii - (f) Septic systems - (g) Plan references and notes (including sequence of soil disturbance) - (h) Proposed and existing public and private utilities - (i) Proposed project components to become property of or the responsibility of the Town shall be labeled as such - (j) Existing and proposed impervious surfaces and pavements with areas used to calculate EIA clearly identified and the square footage of each type identified and labeled - (k) Details of individual design elements shown on separate plan sheets following the Proposed Conditions Site Plan
+- 4. High Intensity Soil Survey (HISS) mapping may be required per request of the Planning Board. - 16.2.2 Proposed Conditions Site Plan - 1.
+The Plan shall show all proposed post-development temporary and permanent stormwater management system elements and erosion and sediment control BMPs and all important hydrologic features. - 2.
+The Proposed Conditions Site Plan must be at the same scale as the Existing Conditions Site Plan with consistent title block, plan features, and descriptors including but not limited to the following: - a) Existing and proposed topographic contours (2-foot minimum contour interval; 1-foot contour intervals may be required for sites with limited relief and/or where proposed stormwater outfalls are located adjacent to buffer zones) - b) Proposed areas of disturbance with total area of disturbance clearly labeled in square feet - c) Existing and proposed buildings and structures - d) Stormwater discharge locations keyed to drainage analyses - e) Wells and sanitary protective radii - f) Septic systems - g) Plan references and notes (including sequence of soil disturbance) - h) Proposed and existing public and private utilities - i) Proposed project components to become property of or the responsibility of the Town shall be labeled as such - j) Existing and proposed impervious surfaces and pavements with areas used to calculate EIA clearly identified and the square footage of each type identified and labeled - k) Details of individual design elements shown on separate plan sheets following the Proposed Conditions Site Plan

-Section 15.4 Stormwater Management Plan-Part II
+Section 16.3 Stormwater Management Plan-Part II